DanteSc03/Predicting-Flight-Delays/README.md

-# ✈️ Airline Delay Causes - Data Visualization Project
+# ✈️ Airline Delay Causes - Data Visualization and Machine Learning Project

 This project analyzes and visualizes airline delay causes using data sourced from Kaggle.
-The data provides insights into various factors contributing to flight delays, including weather, airline operations, and more.
+Additionally, it applies machine learning techniques to predict and understand factors contributing to flight delays, such as weather, airline operations, and more.

 ## 📂 Data Source
 The dataset used in this project can be found on Kaggle: